JamesYang007/adelie/docs/_sources/index.rst.txt

 `Issue Tracker <https://github.com/JamesYang007/adelie/issues>`_

-Adelie is a fast and flexible Python package for solving group lasso and elastic net problems.
+Adelie is a fast and flexible Python package for solving lasso, elastic net, group lasso, and group elastic net problems.
 It offers a general purpose group elastic net solver, a wide range of matrix classes that can exploit special structure to allow large-scale inputs, and an assortment of generalized linear model (GLM) classes for fitting various types of data.